AkutoSai/Checklists-and-Roadmaps/Autonomous Vehicles Security Checklist.md

-# Comprehensive Checklist for Vehicle Security
+# Comprehensive Checklist for  Autonomous Vehicle Security

 ## Firmware and Software:
    - Firmware and software updates are essential to address security vulnerabilities and improve the performance of smart cars.
 Keeping the firmware and software up to date ensures that the latest security patches and bug fixes are applied.